 Dr. Pohl is a partner of the law firm Squire Patton Boggs (San Francisco) and specializes in cross-border transactions, with a particular knowledge of US and German law.
 He has extensive experience facilitating corporate deals with multinational elements—including M&A, joint ventures, formation, and venture capital—with a strong focus on cross-border intellectual property and technology issues.

-Dr. Ritlewski is an attorney at HERTIN & Partner in Berlin and focuses his practice on litigation and strategic advice in all fields of IP law, unfair competition and media law.
-He has written several publications on Intellectual Property Law and Policy, Media Regulation and International Arbitration.
+Prof. Ritlewski is Of Counsel at Orth Kluth in Berlin and a professor at the Osnabrück University of Applied Sciences.
+He focuses his practice on litigation and strategic advice in all fields of IP law, unfair competition and media law.
+Prof. Ritlewski has written several publications on Intellectual Property Law and Policy, Media Regulation and International Arbitration.

 Lezel directs the Foreign Language Communication Program at Bucerius.
 In addition to being a Qualified English Language Teacher accredited through the University of Cambridge, she is also a Qualified Lawyer in South Africa and member of the Cape Law Society.
 She is a part-time lecturer at the Macromedia University for Media and Communication in the area of Media Law and IP Law.

 Christian joined Hogan Lovells in 2001 and is a partner in the Hamburg office.
 He is specialized in intellectual property matters with a particular focus on patents, trademarks, unfair competition and license agreements.